mebusy/notes/dev_notes/intro-2-mongodb.md

         },
         {
             '$project': {
-                'title': 1,  # include this field by 1, or explicitly exclude by 0
+                'title': 1,  # include this field by, see more details
+                             # at chapter `Filtering on Array Fields`
                 'year': 1,
                 'directors': {'$split': ["$director", ", "]},
                 'actors': {'$split': ["$cast", ", "]},